pdeschen/wuff-wiki/Create-OSGi-bundle-and-use-it-in-Equinox-app.md

 The example code for this page: [tutorialExamples/EquinoxApp-4](../tree/master/tutorialExamples/EquinoxApp-4).

-Now we are done with Equinox tutorial.
-Other tutorials are available [here](Tutorials).
+Now we are done with building Equinox app.
+Now we can go back to [wiki pages home](Home) and learn something else.